Firebird Database SAM Broadcaster

 Plus the MySQL server & database in RadioDJ isn’t that difficult to setup.

 The database in RadioDJ seems to be a lot more robust and stable.
-(It’s over 2 years since we last rebuilt of database from scratch)
+(It’s 4 years since we last rebuilt the database from scratch)

 You can find a tutorial on how to setup an SQL server here.